 The Symposium will be livestreamed on the MSU Digital Humanities Youtube channel with the permission of presenters.
-The Project Showcase will not be livestreamed.
+Workshops, the Project Showcase, and the Poster Session will not be livestreamed.
 Full details about recording permissions and options are laid out in the Release Form.
 All presenters* must sign and return the Release Form to the Planning Committee in advance of the Symposium.

 In the Release Form, presenters may grant or decline their permission for their presentation to be livestreamed.
 Presenters also have the option to have their presentation recorded and uploaded to the MSU Digital Humanities Youtube channel after the Symposium.